labor-digital/asset-building/documentation/Config-v2.md

 ### app.disableGitAdd
 By default your files in the output-directory will automatically be added to your git when you execute the "build" command.
-This is done for your convineance and to prevent errors.
+This is done for your convenience and to prevent errors.
 If you don't want to add all emitted files automatially, set this to true
 ```
 "labor": {
   "builderVersion": 2,